Las Vegas police officers honored for ‘bravery and excellence’

 The end result of the team’s investigation, which typically would have taken months to build, was the first case of its kind in Clark County history to lead to a second-degree murder conviction, according to Alston.

-Alderette was sentenced to serve up to 65 years in prison in November.
+Alderette was sentenced in November to serve up to 65 years in prison.

 “This was one of those forefront cases that set a precedent for the state,” Sgt.
 Paul McCullough said after the ceremony.
 “This charge is going to be on the table for these cases here on out.”